jbszczepaniak/dynamodb-with-go/episode1/post.md

-Such combination of Go and DynamoDB is being used in serverless applications - specifically ones that run on the [GoLD stack](https://dev.to/prozz/introduction-to-the-gold-stack-5b66), where Go is the runtime for the AWS Lambda and DynamoDB is the choice for the database.
+Such combination of Go and DynamoDB is being used in serverless applications - specifically ones that run on the [GoLD stack](https://dev.to/prozz/introduction-to-the-gold-stack-5b66), where Go is the runtime for the AWS Lambda and DynamoDB is a database of choice.

 Throughout the series we are going to learn how to use the API in a convenient way.
-We are going to show some of the popular use cases, we are going to learn tips, tricks, and we are going to fight gotchas of that API.
+We are going to show some popular use cases, we are going to learn tips, tricks, and we are going to fight gotchas of that API.

 ## Setting up the stage